Monmouth Cemetery: History

-Henry Somerset, 7th Duke of Beaufort sold the land to the council for use as the new cemetery.
-The cemetery has been enlarged several times and now covers about 7 acre.
-Monmouth Union Workhouse (opened 1870) and Haberdashers' Monmouth School for Girls (1897) are nearby.
-Because of its proximity to Monmouth workhouse an area of the cemetery, now currently used for cremated remains, was designated for use of the paupers.
-The Paupers' Graves are mostly unmarked, however in 1909 a hooded wooden cross was set in stone and unveiled.
-It is inscribed in Latin with Ave Crux Spes Unica meaning 'Hail, O Cross, Our Only Hope'.
+Henry Somerset, 7th Duke of Beaufort, sold the land to the council for use as the new cemetery.
+The cemetery has been enlarged several times and now covers approximately 7 acre.
+Monmouth Union Workhouse (opened 1870) and Haberdashers' Monmouth School for Girls (1897) stand nearby.
+Owing to its proximity to the workhouse, an area of the cemetery, now used for cremated remains, was set aside for the burial of paupers.
+These paupers' graves are mostly unmarked; however, in 1909 a hooded wooden cross was set in a stone base and unveiled.
+It bears a Latin inscription, Ave Crux Spes Unica, meaning "Hail, O Cross, Our Only Hope".
 The site is now owned and maintained by Monmouthshire County Council.

-There is a small former chapel of rest at the cemetery, designed by Rev. M. Wyatt and built by Charles Jackson in 1851.
-It was closed to the public about 1969, but restored in 2010 and, following a celebratory opening on 26 June 2010, is now used as a genealogy centre.
+There is a small former chapel of rest at the cemetery, designed by the Reverend M. Wyatt and built by Charles Jackson in 1851.
+It was closed to the public around 1969, but was restored in 2010 and, following a celebratory opening on 26 June of that year, now serves as a genealogy centre.

-The cemetery is open all hours with open access and parking.
-Its hillside situation means that some of its paths are quite steep.
-In 2012 the cemetery closed for new burials due to lack of space.
+The cemetery is accessible at all times, with open access and parking.
+Its hillside position means that some of its paths are rather steep.
+In 2012, the cemetery was closed to new burials owing to a lack of space.